Small Home, Big Dreams

 AFTER: The new open floor plan is great for gatherings.

-This home also had an unheated breezeway between the house and garage which we considered bonus space.
+BEFORE: This home also had an unheated breezeway between the house and garage which we considered bonus space.
 We decided to insulate it and convert it to a heated multi-purpose space for first-floor laundry, mudroom benches, and still have room for a folding counter or computer desk.

 Looking to increase the living space, and add a much-needed second bathroom, we decided to finish the basement.
 We converted the old-style 1950’s basement into a large modern family room, added a full bathroom, and create much-needed storage.